virgo47/javasimon/readme.txt

 Check this readme online for updates: http://code.google.com/p/javasimon/wiki/Readme

-== BUILD ==
+== Build ==

   * Simon depends on JDK only (at this moment), you need JDK 1.5 or higher.
   * Use "ant" to build the Simon, find the JAR file under the "build" directory.
   * Some examples requires other libraries (h2, JAMon, ...).
 If you checkout the project, you have to download them and put them to classpath by yourself.
-If you download our zip (when available), they are included.
+If you download our ZIP, they are included.

-== USAGE ==
+== Usage ==

 There are two types of Simons available: Counter and Stopwatch.
 Counter tracks single long value, its maximum and minimum.
 Stopwatch measures time and tracks number of measurements (splits), total time, split minimum and maximum.
-If you thinkg it's not enough you can get more statistic information by adding StatProcessor implementation to your Simon.
+If you think it's not enough you can get more statistic information by adding StatProcessor implementation to your Simon.

 === Factory ===